 The Handicap Committee prides itself on being the most progressive and diligent team to monitor and actively police the USGA Handicap Indexes of any player who is eligible to win a prize.
 Below is more information on how we accomplish this both leading up to and during the event.

-The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player 'World Am index', 3) has finished in the top 5 in each of the past two years or 4) has a lower index in the past 12 months*.
+The Handicap Committee may assign a Tournament Index that is lower than your USGA index if the entrant has: 1) a lack of sufficient score history (see details), 2) a past player 'World Am index', 3) has finished in the top 5 in each of the past two years (see details) or 4) has a lower index in the past 12 months*.

 - *Need to know where to find your lowest index?
 Click HERE.
 If this information is unavailable you are subject to a reduction.